-In addition to EMX's Carlin Trend royalty properties, the Company has royalty property interests elsewhere in the western U.S., as well as in Turkey, Serbia, Sweden, Australia, Slovakia, and Peru.
-The second Nevada gold royalty property resulting from the March 2016 purchase from Golden Predator is the Afgan 1% NSR royalty.
-In Turkey, the Balya lead-zinc-silver royalty property in Turkey, which resulted from early EMX prospect generation success, underwent initial, small scale underground development in 2015.
-EMX's portfolio in Serbia represents a combination of organically generated royalties complemented by a key royalty purchase that covers Reservoir Minerals Inc.'s (TSX-V:RMC) Cukaru Peki copper-gold discovery.
-All of EMX's interests in Haiti are now converted into NSR royalties, with the sale of joint venture interests to Newmont resulting in a US\$4 million cash payment as well as a 0.5% NSR royalty.
-The Viscaria iron-copper royalty, acquired from the purchase of the Phelps Dodge Exploration Sweden AB assets in 2010, has been actively advanced by Avalon Minerals Ltd. ("Avalon") (ASX:AVI) with an updated JORC resource estimate and "scoping" study.
-In Australia, the Koonenberry gold project is being advanced by other companies, with EMX retaining various royalty interests that cover the project area.
-EMX's geothermal interests in Slovakia and Peru provide royalty property diversification into energy assets that complement the Company's mineral property portfolio.
+In addition to EMX's Carlin Trend royalty properties, the Company has royalty property interests elsewhere in the western U.S., as well as in Turkey, Serbia, Haiti, Norway and Sweden including:

+- The Afgan 1% NSR royalty which was the second Nevada gold royalty property purchased from Golden Predator and added to the portfolio in 2016. - The Balya lead-zinc-silver royalty property in Turkey, which continued to undergo small scale underground development and stockpiling in 2016.
+Also in Turkey, Eurasian converted the Akarca and Sisorta exploration projects to royalty properties. - EMX's portfolio in Serbia represents a combination of organically generated royalties complemented by a key royalty purchase that covers the Cukaru Peki copper-gold project.
+Cukaru Peki's high grade massive sulfide Upper Zone, which is being advanced by Nevsun Resources Ltd., had a positive PEA and updated resource announced in 2016.
+Nevsun states that it is "targeting" completion of a prefeasibility study and commencement of an exploration decline later in 2017. - All of EMX's interests in Haiti have been converted into NSR royalties, with the sale of joint venture interests to Newmont in 2015 for a US\$4 million cash payment as well as a 0.5% NSR royalty, and the 2016 sale of the Grand Bois property to a privately held Nevada corporation in Q1 2016 for a retained a 0.5% NSR royalty interest. - In Scandinavia, Eurasian sold four exploration properties in Norway and Sweden to a privately held British Columbia corporation for a 3% NSR royalty, an equity interest, and other considerations.
+Also in Sweden, the Viscaria iron-copper royalty, acquired from the purchase of the Phelps Dodge Exploration Sweden AB assets in 2010, was advanced by Avalon Minerals Ltd. ("Avalon") (ASX:AVI) with ongoing Environmental Impact Statement Assessment ("EISA") studies and other work.

-In addition, all of EMX's exploration properties optioned to, or joint ventured with, third parties include a royalty option.
+In addition to the current royalty property portfolio, all of EMX's exploration properties optioned to, or joint ventured with, third parties include a royalty option.
 Many of these properties also provide advance minimum royalty or advance annual royalty payments that generate an early revenue stream to EMX's benefit during earn-in.
 Additional details on Eurasian's property portfolio are included in the following sections.